Comprehensive Guidance After Probation Violation Accusations

-A probation violation occurs when you break the conditions of your probation, such as failing to appear in court or pay fines, unauthorized out-of-state travel or not reporting to your probation officer at a scheduled date and time.
+A probation violation occurs when you break the conditions of your probation.
+This can include failing to appear in court or pay fines, unauthorized out-of-state travel or not reporting to your probation officer at a scheduled date and time.
 Depending on the seriousness of the violation, these issues can result in significant penalties and require the help of a skilled lawyer.

-At McIntosh Law, we are experienced with every aspect of criminal law, including issues related to probation violation.
-Our attorneys can help with a variety of issues, including representing you in bail bond hearings and filing for probation reinstatement.
+At McIntosh Law, we are experienced with every aspect of state and federal criminal law, including issues related to probation violation.
+Our lawyers can help with a variety of issues, including representing you in bail bond hearings and filing for probation reinstatement.

 - Receive written notice of violation claims against you

 - Be heard in court by a neutral judge